-In closing, let me remind you of the importance of what you are all doing.
+In closing, let me remind you of the importance of what you are all doing. i.e. Being Productive & Creating Wealth

 Through your very portable expertise and investment funds you have the ability and opportunity to create wealth for people in every part of the world.